CodeHunt101/prince-theatre/README.md

 ![](https://img.shields.io/badge/materialui-%230081CB.svg?style=for-the-badge&logo=material-ui&logoColor=white)

 Other worth mentioning frameworks/libraries/gems used are:

-- RSpec
+- RSpec (Ruby testing tool)
-- Jest
+- Jest (JavaScript testing framework)
-- HTTParty
+- HTTParty (Remote URLs fetching tool for Ruby)

+### Responsiveness:

+This application is fully responsive.
+It adapts to any screen size.

-## API Key
+### API Key:

 - The API key is safely stored in an environment variable in both development and production modes.
 - If you are going to clone this repository, make sure you have a valid API Key.

+---

+## Instructions

-## How to Install and Run the Project
+### How to install and run:

 1. Clone this repository.

-2. Please make sure you are using **Ruby 2.7.4**, otherwise go to *Gemfile* and change the ruby version to the one you currently have (However, I encourage you to use **Ruby 2.7.4** to avoid incompatibility issues).
-Then please run:
+2. Please make sure you are using **Ruby 2.7.4**; otherwise, go to _Gemfile_ and change the ruby version to the one you currently have (I encourage you to use **Ruby 2.7.4** to avoid incompatibility issues).
+Then please run the following to install **Rails** and all the dependencies needed for this project:

 ```
 bundle install
 ```
-That will install rails and all its dependencies

-3. To install all the react dependencies, please run from the root directory:
+3. To install all the **React** dependencies needed for this project, please run from the root directory:

 ```
 npm install --prefix client
 ```

-4. Create a *.env* file on the root directory to store your API key in an environment variable.
+4. Create a _.env_ file on the root directory to store your API key in an environment variable.
 Name it API_KEY.

 ```
 API_KEY = your_api_key
 ```